tdu-isl/sedu-vm/README.md

 - Extension of platform diagnostic environment

 ## ToDo
-- Install Cuckoo sandbox in docker
+- Adding environments

+  1. Making the Cuckoo Sandbox a Docker container
-- Platform diagnostic environment
+  2. Platform diagnostic environment
-   - Currently, metasploitable2 is prepared as a server to be killed, but by preparing multiple servers to be killed using kubectl etc. and building a network, a simulated training ground close to the actual network environment will be constructed.
+     - Currently, metasploitable2 is prepared as the attack server, but we want to include the process of "fixing the server" in the exercise, so we are thinking of preparing the actual vulnerable target by Docker.
-- Blockchain diagnostic environment
+  3. Blockchain diagnostic environment
      - Prepare an application that uses smart contracts so that you can practice diagnostics with a blockchain diagnostic tool.
-(Is there a free diagnostic tool yet?)
+(We have not found a free diagnostic tool yet.)
-- Container diagnostic environment
+  4. Container diagnostic environment
      - Similar to Web diagnostics, by creating a vulnerable container image according to the container security policy and using a free container scan tool, you can learn how to use the container scan tool and learn the security that you should be aware of in the container. do.
-- Pure Linux or WSL environment
+  5. Pure Linux or WSL environment
      - Since Linux is often used for security education, it can be used for exercises to secure the server just by preparing pure Linux, and WSL, which is a function unique to Winodws, can also prepare an environment with one desk.
 I think it's convenient.

 - UI improvement

-   - Improve the first tool / environment selection screen to make it easier to use and multiple-choice
+   1. Improve the first tool / environment selection screen to make it easier to use and multiple-choice

 ## Licence